akhilendrastavros/akhilendrastavros/README.md

 - 👋 Hi, I’m @akhilendrastavros
 - 👀 I’m interested in ...
 -
       -Coding!
 Ive worked on several small projects related to Python and HTML.
+I am working towards my AWS certification working with APIs and DevOps.
 I like to attend Hackathons in my spare time :)

       -Engineering!
 I like to build things :)